Light2Dark/quality-of-life/README.md

 ## BigQuery

-This project uses BigQuery as a Data Warehouse, giving you the power to use SQL to query data.
+This project uses BigQuery as a Data Warehouse, so you can use SQL to query data.
 All the tables in the prod dataset is public.

 `PROJECT_ID=quality-of-life-364309`